astral-sh/ruff/crates/red_knot_test/README.md

 ### Configuration

-We should be able to specify non-default red-knot configurations to use in tests, by including a TOML fenced code block:
+We will add the ability to specify non-default red-knot configurations to use in tests, by including a TOML fenced code block:

 ````markdown
 ```toml